Practice Areas

 Spousal Support

-Spousal support (alimony) are forms of spousal support that can be awarded to provide financial assistance to a spouse in need, the “dependent spouse”.
+Spousal support (alimony) is a form of spousal support that can be awarded to provide financial assistance to a spouse in need, the “dependent spouse”.
 At any time after separation, and before a divorce is granted as well as at the time of entering the final order (Decree of Divorce) after the parties settle or finish trial, the court may entertain a claim for post-separation spousal support (also sometimes called alimony).

 Unlike child support in Utah, there is no calculator that determines an amount of spousal support.
 The amount and duration of an award of spousal support are unique to facts of each individual case.
 In general terms, the Utah courts look at what we call the “Jones factors” to determine whether a party has a need for spousal support and whether the other party has the ability to pay spousal support.
 Utah courts also have equitable discretion to attempt to equalize the parties’ lifestyles.